tony421/Freelance_Lelux/README.md

 	- Patient ID "0" is allowed

 Next!!!
 Deployment Instruction:
-	- alter the type of tracable column info (eg. create_user, create_datetime) to "SMALL INT"
+	- Alter the type of tracable column info (eg. create_user, create_datetime) to "SMALL INT"
+	- Check all tables that possibly have "Active" flags & set them correctly
 	- Delete [Voucher] from "Therapist" Table